 Do fireworks in style at this country estate, family home of the Marquess and Marchioness of Hertford.
 Within the ample grounds are fairground rides for children, food stalls and a bonfire by the lake.
 The Ragley Hall firework display is set to music.

 This free firework display attracts around 30,000 spectators and relies on donations from the public and local businesses to keep going.
 There is a funfair all evening long to add to the entertainment.
 Fire dancers also entertain the crowds.

-This is the oldest carnival of its kind, dating to 1847, with Bridgwater Squibs further adding to the olde-world spectacle.
-These are giant fireworks made especially for Bridgwater Carnival , tied to poles and held above the ‘squibber’s’ head.
+This is the oldest carnival of its kind, dating to 1847.
+Bridgwater Squibs add to the spectacle.
+These are giant fireworks made specially for Bridgwater Carnival , tied to poles and held above the ‘squibber’s’ head.
 The streets are abuzz with a parade full of colour and sound.